Financial Aid: Adoption Grants, Loans, and Tax Credits

 - CMomA offers up to twenty $5,000 grants annually to families adopting older children or children with special needs.

-- Northwest Airlines offers significant fare discounts for international adoptions.
+- Delta Airlines offers fare discounts for international adoptions.

 - Adoption Assistance Program (AAP) can offer financial aid and Medi-Cal to parents of eligible children.